Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 06.19.13 UTC
+- WIB: Jumat, 6 Maret 2026 09.47.25 UTC
-- WITA: Jumat, 6 Maret 2026 07.19.13 UTC
+- WITA: Jumat, 6 Maret 2026 10.47.25 UTC
-- WIT: Jumat, 6 Maret 2026 08.19.13 UTC
+- WIT: Jumat, 6 Maret 2026 11.47.25 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: attitude
+Kategori: friendship